5 Italian Cities that are cheap to live in & offer a high Quality of Life

 The exact cost of living for the five cities featured in this post (and those in the table below) clearly will vary a lot from person to person and figures should be taken only as a means of comparison rather than an exact prediction of what you would spend.
 We used numbeo’s cost calculator (which is based on real data from people living in Italy) as a guide to calculate them.

-Therefore some people may be able to get by on slightly less than the figures quoted while others will need slightly or a lot more.
-The figures are not intended to be a budget for a luxury lifestyle.
-It is a relatively tight budget but one that still allows enough freedoms to fully experience and enjoy the Italian way of life like a local.
+Therefore some people may be able to get by on slightly less than the figures quoted while others will need slightly or even a lot more.
+The figures aren’t intended to be a budget for a luxury lifestyle but should give you a taste for what’s it like to live in Italy like a local.

-It’s important to note that the cost of health insurance is not factored into these figures.
-This is because older people will pay a lot more for example, while EU citizens may already have an EHIC card which entitles you to treatment, meaning you won’t have to worry about this extra expense.
+It’s important to note that the cost of health insurance is not factored into these figures and will vary according to individual circumstances.
 Global medical insurance doesn’t have to be expensive though.
 You can get a quote in less than a minute from SafetyWing to help calculate how much this may be in your circumstances.

 Cost of Living in Italy – Cities Compared